-GOTS certified wool is made from sheep that are raised under organic conditions in addition to being fed certified-organic food.
+GOTS certified wool is made from sheep that are raised under organic and eco-friendly conditions in addition to being fed certified-organic food.
 GOTS wool is free of artificial pesticides and chemical fertilizers.

 Also, when it comes to working conditions, GOTS is committed to ensuring that all workers are treated fairly in addition, the process of making these products uses renewable energy.

 What Does the Quality of Wool Depend on?

 There are many factors that affect the quality of wool.
 The most important factors are: